expo/expo/guides/Expo for Web.md

 ## Platform Modules

-A platform module is an agnostic native module that can run in on platform.
-Utilizing the universal [`expo-core`](https://github.com/expo/expo/tree/master/packages/expo-core) package, a platform module consists of a native-layer and an API-layer.
+A platform module is a library with a common API interface for interacting with corresponding native functionality.
+For example, you could develop a module which binds Objective-C, Java, and JavaScript to a unified API which functions the same across multiple platforms.
+Every platform module consists of a native layer and a unified API layer, they are then bound together using the [univeral module](https://github.com/expo/expo/tree/master/packages/expo-core) system.

-- API-layer: The developer-facing side of a Unimodule that interfaces with the native-layer.
+- API layer: The developer-facing side of a Unimodule that interfaces with the native layer.
 - Native-layer: The platform specific API of a Unimodule.
 For instance: Objective-C, Java, & JavaScript.

 Some of the established standards of a platform module:

 - Currently all alterations to modules should be written in TypeScript.
 - All unimplemented methods should be detected, and an `UnavailabilityError` from `expo-errors` should be thrown.
-- Avoid creating platform specific features in a single file of the API-layer.
+- Avoid creating platform specific features in a single file of the API layer.
 Instead create platform specific files like: `.ios.ts`, `.android.ts`, `.web.ts`, `.native.ts`.

 ### Tracking progress